About the foundation «Rofenberg»

-• The ideal solution – as an overarching plan or as a complement to the local possibilities
+• Needs-driven solution – as a complete plan or as a complement to options available locally

 • Full reinsurance for the risks of death, occupational disability and longevity